renpy/renpy/sphinx/source/screens.rst

 ===================

-A convenient way of creating a screen, especially for those who think visually is to create an imagemap.
+A convenient way of creating a screen, especially for those who think visually, is to create an imagemap.
 When creating an imagemap, the imagemap statement is used to specify up to six images.
 The hotspot and hotbar images are used to carve rectangular areas out of the image, and apply actions and values to those areas.